Simon666Z/SwissSafe/README.md

 ## Team

-This project was developed by a team of students for the Swiss AI Hackathon 2025.
-We're passionate about using AI to solve real-world problems and make Switzerland a safer place for online shopping.
+This project was developed by a team of computer science students at ETH Zürich for the Swiss AI Hackathon 2025.

 ## Disclaimer